Strevitz/Strevitz/README.md

 ### Hi there, I'm Arthur - aka [Strevitz][website] :metal:

-## I'm Front-End / Web Developer open to new projects.
+## I'm a Front-End / Web Developer open to new projects.
 - I'm currently working on a [Real Estate React Website][project] with Contentful :hotel:
 - I'm currently learning React Native, GraphQL, Mongo DB :mortar_board:
 - I'm looking to collaborate with other content creators :couple: